 Metro is operated by the Washington Metropolitan Area Transit Authority (WMATA) to connect DC and its suburbs in Virginia and Maryland.
-Many Metro stations throughout Washington DC are located close to important federal buildings and tourist attractions.
-For example, Ronald Reagan Airport has its own Metro station.
+Many stations throughout Washington DC are located close to important federal buildings and tourist attractions, such as the White House, U.S. Capitol, Ronald Reagan Airport. etc.

 Most underground Metro stations have escalators leading to the station mezzanines.
 The escalators descend into short, curved tunnels which open directly onto the station entrance which sits above the tracks.
 At the station entrance, there are vending machines, where Metro farecards can be purchased.

 After entering the Metro station through the faregates, another set of escalators lead to the train platform.
 There are around 600 escalators serving the Metro System.
 One of the world's longest escalators can be found at the Wheaton Metro Station.